 Seattle Maritime Festival

 The Seattle Maritime Festival takes place each May on the Seattle waterfront and celebrates Seattle's working waterfront.
 The Maritime Festival focuses on showcasing maritime careers with more than 30 interactive displays, vessel tours, kids activities and other free fun.
-In 2019, the festival will feature three free Argosy tours of the ship canal as well as food trucks.
 Hands-on activities will include welding, a vessel simulator, diving, boat building for kids, emergency environmental response, boat tours and more.
 The festival takes place at the Seattle Maritime Academy located by the Ballard Bridge.

 When: May 11